fabiogoma/selinux-nginx-tomcat/README.md

 </p>

 # Bringing up your own environment
-After clone my repo, navigate to the project folder and use vagrant to instantiate your own environment.
+After clone my repo, navigate to the project folder and use vagrant to provision your own environment.

 ```bash
 $ git clone https://github.com/fabiogoma/selinux-nginx-tomcat.git